-Dovedale in Derbyshire and the Peak District, is owned by the National Trust and is farmed with many sheep on the rocky slopes and in the woods.
+Dovedale is owned by the National Trust and farmed with many sheep on the rocky slopes and in the woods.
+Dovedale is one of Derbyshire's finest and most popular dales.
 It is little more than 3 miles distance between Thorpe to the south of the dale and Milldale in the north with the famous part being the wooded ravine between the stepping stones, a short distance from the car park at the front of Thorpe Cloud and the cave like Dove Holes.
 Dovedale's stepping stones appear on thousands of post cards and the area attracts a million visitors a year.
 Keep away on sunny weekend afternoons.

 Many of the rocks in Dovedale used to be parts of active coral reefs.
 Flowing water aided by rain and wind has eaten away the softer limestone.
 In some places caverns or arches have been formed, in others where the harder rock has offerred more resistance to erosion, huge crags or pinnacles have been left projecting from the sides of the valley.
 Lichens cover parts of them but for the most part they stand out bare, grey and massive.
 Many have been named.